 In 2019, the archaeological excavations began at Packhusplatsen, in connection to the large infrastructure project Västlänken.
 Archaeologists had long known that there was an old hidden harbor under the ground, called Masthamnen.
 A port that was created in the early days of Gothenburg, and which during the following 240 years became an important hub for the ever-growing city.

 Fragments is produced by Maritiman with curator Cajsa Rundström at the helm, and with invaluable help from the Archaeologists at the National Historical Museums and Anders Gutehall from Visual Archeology.
-The exhibition is part of Maritiman's ordinary programme and will be shown in Stora Tullhuset with a premiere on 1st of June 2022.
+The exhibition is part of Maritiman's ordinary programme and will be shown in Stora Tullhuset and is a part of Gothenburg’s 400th anniversary celebration.